Role of the Board and Management

 Management is responsible for the implementation of corporate strategies and performance objectives and all aspects of the day to day running of the Group.
 Management are also responsible for ensuring the Group operates within the risk parameters set by the Board and for providing the Board with accurate and timely information to enable the Board to carry out its duties.

 The Board has approved a Delegations Policy which clearly outlines the authorities of the Board and those which have been delegated to executive and senior management covering all management activities.
-The policy ensures that the executives understand the authorities delegated by the Board and are accountable to the Board for its compliance.
+The policy ensures that the executives and senior management understand the authorities delegated by the Board and are accountable to the Board for its compliance.
 Annual reviews are conducted on the appropriateness of the delegated authorities and any material breaches are reported to the Board.

 Before the appointment of directors and executives, the Group ensures that appropriate background checks are conducted as to the person’s character, experience, education, criminal record and bankruptcy history.
 This is an important step in the recruitment process to ensure the appointment of suitable candidates to the director and executive roles.

 All material information relevant to the election or re-election of directors is provided to shareholders in the director profiles which are included in the Explanatory Memorandum to the Notice of Annual General Meeting.
 The following information is provided to shareholders: